Our Advisory Board is made up of some of the biggest players in the marketplace startup

 Shannon Scott (Austin, TX)

-Shannon is the Chief Operating Officer at Press - the most convenient and hassle-free laundry and dry cleaning experience - laundry and dry cleaning gets picked up, cleaned, and delivered by your local, trusted cleaner.
+Shannon is the Director, Trust & Safety at TaskRabbit - a marketplace that matches freelance labor with local demand, allowing consumers to find immediate help with everyday tasks, including cleaning, moving, delivery and handyman work.
+Prior to this, Shannon was the Chief Operating Officer at at Press, which is an on-demand dry cleaning and laundry service.
 Prior to joining Press, Shannon was the Director of Risk & Payments at uShip, Inc., which is an online marketplace that connects shipping customers with transportation service providers.
 Shannon is a marketplace industry veteran and has been involved with the Marketplace Risk Management Conference since just about the beginning.
 Shannon got her Bachelor of Science in Business Administration and Management from Central Missouri State University.

 Brooke Skinner Ricketts serves as chief marketing officer for Cars.com.
 In this position, Skinner Ricketts leads all marketing functions including dealer and consumer brand, communications, creative and data and insights.
 Before joining Cars.com in 2016, Skinner Ricketts served as vice president of brand and design at Avant.
 Previously, she was head of brand strategy at Twitter, where she delivered revenue-driving creative ideas for Fortune 200 clients.
 Prior to her time at Avant and Twitter, Skinner Ricketts was senior vice president of brand strategy at DigitasLBi from 2011 until 2014.
 She launched her career at Doe Anderson and PriceWeber in Louisville, Kentucky.
 Skinner Ricketts received her bachelor of arts from Bard College at Simon’s Rock in Great Barrington, Massachusetts.